vishwas2628/sudokus/readme.md

 1. Navigate to the homepage.
 2. Upload an image of a Sudoku puzzle.
-3. The app will process the image and return the solved puzzle.
+3. The app will process the image, accurately identify numbers using the LLM-based model, and return the solved puzzle.

-## Dependencies

-This app uses several Python libraries listed in the `requirements.txt` file.
-Key dependencies include:

-* Django
-* OpenCV
-* TensorFlow
-* Pillow
-* NumPy